Pravs-mystic/Pravs-mystic.github.io/src/_posts/2024-02-25-lighting-setup.md

 cover: /img/phone-mount.jpg
 ---

 I spent the whole day in front of the screen.
 I want to take a break from it now and spend some time with myself enjoying this journaling session.
-I spent the whole day watching YouTube videos of font and pens, their inks, different brands of font and pens, types of nibs they use, the history of font and pens and why people still use font and pens, etc. In the end I ended up buying one.
+I spent the whole day watching YouTube videos of fountain pens, their inks, different brands of fountain pens, types of nibs they use, the history of font and pens and why people still use fountain pens, etc. In the end I ended up buying one.
 It's called Lamy Safari.
 I never even heard of that brand before.

 I am currently holding a Sigma Micron fine line pen.
 Pravalli, my dear wife got me this pen for me when she was coming from India to the USA for the first time.
-I cherished these pens.
+I cherish these pens.
 She brought me a set of pens.
-Each pen has a different color I think.
+Each pen has a different color.
 I don't like losing these pens, so I don't let Pravalli borrow them.

 After writing the above paragraph, I cleaned my desk.
 I tried to make my desk optimized for a good reading and writing experience.
 It's clean now and less cluttered.
 I disconnected my keyboard to get more space.
 I am currently using the Moonlander Mark 1 keyboard.
 It's big!
 Occupies a lot of space on my desk.
 It's nice to see all the space freed up.